zixianwang2022/Megatron-LM/examples/mamba/README.md

 ## Introduction

-Here is the code used for <em>An Empirical Study of Large-Scale Mamba-based Language Models</em>.
+Here is the code used for
+<em>An Empirical Study of Mamba-based Language Models</em>.

 ## Installation